kirkstrobeck/stash/style-guide/no-warn.md

 ## Instead

-1. If a warning is meaningful then it should be an error, so that it must be addressed
+1. If a warning is meaningful, then it should be an error, so that it must be addressed

-2. If a warning is not meaningful then it should be ignored, otherwise it is noise
+2. If a warning is not meaningful, then it should be ignored, otherwise it is noise

 ## Why?